modelbricks/modelbricks.github.io/pages/ModelBrick_PDGF_Src.md

 ### Description

 This model represents the activation of Src kinase, which is stimulated by the growth factor PDGF.
-Protein tyrosine phosphatase (PTP) catalyzes Src activation, while the activation of Csk modulates the rate at which Src deactivation takes place.
+Protein tyrosine phosphatase (PTP) catalyzes Src activation, while active Csk modulates the rate at which Src deactivation takes place.

 ### Images